Quantile Hedging in a Semi-Static Market with Model Uncertainty: Examples

-i.e. a linear combination of models from $\prob$, with restriction that each model assigns no more than 5\% to each path, and the probability of both the first and the fourth quarter of the range of $S_1$ is no less than 25\%.
-Figure \ref{price1} shows the quantile hedging price in the discretized market for $n = 5,6,7,8,9$, without trading in options\footnote{The minimization in (\ref{mini}) is carried out by using CVX, a package for specifying and solving convex programs \cite{cvx,gb08}.
+Figure \ref{price1} shows the quantile hedging price in the discretized market for $n = 5,6,7,8,9$, for $F = S_1^2$, without trading in options\footnote{The minimization in (\ref{mini}) is carried out by using CVX, a package for specifying and solving convex programs \cite{cvx,gb08}.
 We thank Agostino Capponi for recommending CVX to us.}.
-The quantile hedging price for $n=8$ (with 257 paths) and $n = 9$ (with 513 paths) almost coincide, and can be used as approximation of the quantile hedging price in the original market for $F$.
+The quantile hedging prices converge quickly. $\pi^8(\alpha,F)$ (with 257 paths) and $\pi^9(\alpha,F)$ (with 513 paths) almost coincide, and can be used as the approximation of the quantile hedging price in the original market.

-There are less models in $\bar \prob$ than in $\prob$ and the quantile hedging price shows some convexity in the target expected success ratio $\alpha$, which agrees with Proposition \ref{max-ratio}.
-The left panel of Figure \ref{price2} shows the difference between\footnote{The solid line corresponding to $\prob^9$ should be a straight line according to Proposition \ref{linear}.
-It shows a zigzag shape because the maximum expected success ratio is calculated numerically, only for discrete initial capital values.} the quantile hedging price under model uncertainty $\prob^9$ and $\bar \prob^9$.
+There are less models in $\bar \prob$ than in $\prob$ and the quantile hedging price shows some convexity in the target expected success ratio $\alpha$, which agrees with Proposition \ref{inverse-n}.
+The left panel of Figure \ref{price2} shows the difference between the quantile hedging price with model uncertainty $\prob^{9,0}$ and $\bar \prob^{9,0}$.
+As Proposition \ref{linear} shows, the solid line corresponding to $\prob^{9,0}$ is a straight line, while the dotted curve corresponding to $\bar{\prob^{9,0}}$ is convex in $\alpha$.

-Finally, we add two put options on the stock, with strike price 0.75 and 1, price $0.075$ and $0.2$, respectively, and the right panel of Figure \ref{price2} shows the quantile hedging price with and without trading in these options, under model uncertainty $\bar\prob^9$.
+Finally, we add two put options on the stock, with strike prices 0.75 and 1, and market prices $0.075$ and $0.2$, respectively.
+The right panel of Figure \ref{price2} shows the quantile hedging price with and without trading in these options, under model uncertainty $\bar\prob^{9,0}$.
 The quantile hedging price is always cheaper with trading in options.